ElvinYangg/Miscada/README.md

 - The first one is to check that the type of the model parameters (F , k) matches that of the element type of the u and v vectors.
   - This has been done by asserting a google test to check whether the declare type of model parameter F matches that of the element type of u and v vectors.
 We call on decltype from the C++ directory, which      essentially compares the type(F) against the type of a <u> element.
 We then use this in std::is_same to return a tru or false output to our comparison.
 This is done by using the EXPECT_TRUE macro provided     by the Google Test Framework.
 - The second test is to check that the variables u and v are the same size.
-  - This has been done by asserting a google test to check whether
+  - This has been done by asserting a google test to check whether the variables u and v are the same size.
+We first compute the size of u, then compute the size of v, and then we essentially comapre and          check whether they are the same.
+For this test, we use EXPECT_EQ from the Google Test Framework.
+- The final test is to check whether the simulation provides a mathematically correct answer to u=0 and v=0.
+  - This has been done by

 ## Installation Guide